-- Recette
+- Découvertes

 Food and juice pairings with La Cerise Griotte Vintage 2019

-Duck breast and Landes foie gras pâté with pickled cherries
+Pâté en croûte with duck breast and foie gras from the Landes enhanced with pickled cherries

 Ingredients for 6 people: